dialmaster/spotify_monitor/README.md

 - **With OpenAI API Key**:
   - All basic features
   - AI-powered age appropriateness evaluations for songs and podcasts
+  - Auto-skip functionality for blocked content when enabled
   - Note: Without this, the age evaluation feature will be disabled

 ## System Requirements